David-Vandensteen/remote-midi/README.md

                                                                 +----------------+

-The master computer also listens for MIDI messages from connected MIDI in device and sends them to the slave computer.
+This is achieved by using the rMidiServer function on the master computer side to start a server that listens for incoming MIDI messages on a specific IP and port, and forwards them to a specific MIDI out device.
+The server also listens for MIDI messages from connected MIDI in device and sends them to the slave computer via the TCP protocol.

-Server \ Master side :
+On the client/slave side, you can use the rMidiClient function to connect to the server and send MIDI messages.
+The client also listens for incoming MIDI messages from the server and can handle them accordingly.

+Here is an example of how you can use the rMidiServer function on the master computer side:

 ```javascript
 import { rMidiServer } from '#src/remote-midi';